|

 visit the NVIDIA 3D Vision web site.

-A: No. The 3D for PC video games is created in realtime via a specialized game driver you must acquire for your graphics card (like the NVIDIA 3D Vision solution - see previous question).
-DepthQ®PlayerTM is a professional-level stereoscopic media server expressly designed for the playback of pre-recorded or pre-rendered 3D media.
+A: No. The stereo-3D for a PC video game is created in realtime via a specialized game driver you must acquire for your graphics card (like the NVIDIA® 3D Vision solution - see previous question).
+DepthQ Player is a professional-level stereoscopic media server expressly designed for the playback of pre-recorded or pre-rendered 3D media.

 Q: Why can't I use any standard video projector?